 But that’s going to take a little while.
 So in the meantime we’re building a really easy to use password manager.
 It will let you use your phone to log in to any website without having to remember any passwords at all.
 Sounds pretty handy right?
 Better still, it’s going to be locked down with Yoti’s military grade encryption AND we’ve got a pretty smart way of making sure you’re a real person that you can’t fool with the flick of a pencil…

-And if you have a website and fancy being one of the trailblazers that uses biometrics to register your customers and give them a way to log in without passwords, drop me a line.
+If you have a website and fancy being one of the trailblazers that uses biometrics to register your customers and give them a way to log in without passwords, get in touch.